We’ve developed a digital platform to provide data and services for drone users.

 Software developers connect to the digital platform and other data sources to create third-party mobile and web-based apps to show users where it's safe and legal to fly a drone in Australia.

-As we work to verify third-party apps, we'll publish them on the drone safety apps page with a link to the app or developer's website.
+We publish third-party apps we have verified on the drone safety apps page with a link to the app or developer's website.

 Development of new drone safety apps